The Upload Agreement for photographers applies to the upload, publication and sale of photos at Photocase.

 (1) PHOTOCASE will share the proceeds earned from the use of the photographs with the photographer according to the terms set out below:

-(2) If a photograph has been downloaded using paid-for download credits or in return for direct payment, the photographer will be entitled to 40% of the net amount paid to PHOTOCASE by the end customer for the licence.
-The percentage share may increase to up to 60% of the net amount if the photographer is a long-term user of PHOTOCASE or achieves very high numbers of sales.
-The photographer can log into his personal account on the PHOTOCASE site to see his current percentage share and point score.
+(2) The photographer will be entitled to 20% - 50% of the net amount paid to PHOTOCASE by the end customer for the licence.
+The percentage share depends of the amount of photos that the photographer has published and sold on Photocase.
+The photographer can log into his personal account on the PHOTOCASE site to see his current percentage share score.

 (3) The term "net amount" shall always refer to the balance remaining after deductions from the gross amount paid by the end customer to allow for any statutory value added tax, any discounts granted to the end customer, affiliate costs for a new end customer acquisition, and fees charged by the payment service provider.

-(7) PHOTOCASE will arrange payment when the balance has reached at least EUR 100.00 and the photographer has requested payment when managing his personal affairs on the PHOTOCASE site.
-In exceptional cases and at the express request of the photographer, a payment can be made when the credit balance has reached EUR 10.00.
+(5) PHOTOCASE will arrange payment when the balance has reached at least EUR 100.00 and the photographer has requested payment when managing his personal affairs on the PHOTOCASE site.
 Possible methods of payment include bank transfer (SEPA, IBAN+BIC) or PayPal.
 Increased bank charges incurred for transfers to an account outside the EU shall be shared between PHOTOCASE and the photographer.
+The balance from the respective share score (section 5, paragraph 2) is available to be paid out for a period of up to 3 years, or in case of a commercial photographer (§ 14 BGB), a period of 1 year.
+The period commences at the end of the year in which the claim originated.

 6. Requirements in respect of the photograph